fdm-monster/fdm-monster/migrations/README.md

 ## Commands for a (plugin) developer

-We discuss create, up, down and
+We discuss create, up, down and some important notes.

 ### Create a migration
     migrate-mongo create printers-settingsapperance-apikey